lydiaYchen/25TrustAI/papers.md

   - **Link** : [https://openreview.net/pdf?id=rLuT4vG7NsO]

-  - **How to reproduce** : Student should reproduce the centralized many-to-one bandit matching algorithms and results as pro- vided in the paper.
+  - **How to reproduce** : Student should reproduce the centralized many-to-one bandit matching algorithms and results as provided in the paper.
 Authors implemented and test the centralized and decentralized Explore-Then-Commit and UCB alrorithms.
 Student will only focus on centralized part by implementing both or just focus on one of those algorithm if there isn't enough time.

   - **How to extend** : Student should focus on extending the original setting by changing the assumption on preferences.
 Specifically, in the extension, arm preferences are no longer given but must be learned from observed rewards, while agent preferences are known and fixed.
 This changes the learning objective: the learner now needs to estimate each arm's utilities for the available agents based on observed rewards over time.
 It makes the problem more complicated as each arm can content one or more agents.
 Focus on one algorithm and no need to design a new algorithm; instead, adapt the paper's algorithm to handle the new preference assumption and proof your theoretical result (regret bound).